Woman Asks If She Is Wrong For Wanting To Get Rid Of The Cat She Rescued Because It Is Causing Harm To Her Kid

 She just wants to know if she's wrong for rehoming the cat after all of this.

-First comment says that she's NTA and maybe to look into other options to make the cat calm down a little bit so she's more manageable.
+The first comment says that she's NTA and suggests looking into other options to help calm the cat down a little bit so she's more manageable.

 This comment also says that she's NTA and explains how the cat might feel.